 - 6.1 During the past 18 months WG have been engaging on plans for CJC's with various stakeholders, such as the WLGA Partnership Council and Executive Board, Lawyers in Local Government, the Society of Welsh Treasurers, the WLGA LA Economic Development & Regeneration Officers Network, HR Directors and the Wales Growth/City Deal regions. - 6.2 The Draft Regulations, as described above, were published on Monday 12th October.
 These have been issued for consultation (with a closing date of 4th January).
 A copy of the draft regulations (applicable to the South East Wales region) are appended at Appendix 1 to the report. - 6.3 WG have said they welcome input to ensure the regulations are shaped by local authorities to ensure they reflect local/regional requirements.
 The WG consultation document relating to the regulations is appended at Appendix 2 to the report.
 Appendix 3 contains the specific questions WG are seeking feedback on through the consultation. - 6.4 An additional set of 'Regulations of General Application will be issued for consultation in the New Year.
 It is envisaged these will cover what existing legislation and wider statutory duties might apply to CJCs, such as the sustainable development duty and Welsh Language Standards.
-Statutory guidance will also be produced. - 6.5 Members therefore have the opportunity, through the consultation, to provide any feedback they have in relation to the draft regulations and CJC's more generally. - 6.6 Members are asked to note that the Cabinet will also considered the WG consultation and draft regulations at its meeting on 17th December 2020.
-This report proposes a separate response to the consultation and recommends delegating authority to the Chief Executive and Leader to respond to the Council on behalf of the Cabinet.
+Statutory guidance will also be produced. - 6.5 Members therefore have the opportunity, through the consultation, to provide any feedback they have in relation to the draft regulations and CJC's more generally. - 6.6 Members are asked to note that the Overview and Scrutiny Committee also considered the WG consultation and draft regulations at its meeting on 9th December 2020 and that feedback from that meeting would form part of the overall response to the consultation.